diskerror/Pcre2/README.md

 ## Requirements For Compiling
 GCC, Make, and the standard libraries are required to build and install the custom extension, as is the PHP development library.
 You'll need to have experience with this.

+If you are updating from an earlier version of this code be aware that the INI file for this extension is overwritten.
+Any setting there will be lost.

 CentOS 6 requires at least devtoolset-2 to compile [PHP-CPP](http://www.php-cpp.com/).
 ```
  > cd /etc/yum.repos.d